frittna/mariner2cam/README.md

 🔴 Mariner 2 Cam for Pi Zero 2

-### 3D-Printer Monitoring Tool with Camera Support + OTG-USB-Gadget, Firewall, VPN, Fail2ban, Webmin and a shutdown button ###
+### 3D-Printer Monitoring Tool with Camera Support + OTG-USB-Gadget, Firewall, VPN, Fail2ban, Webmin and a physical shutdown button with 1sec delay ###
 **Status:** Work-in-progress, but working stable and fine now.
 I went through all the steps in my guide again from a fresh install to test it.

 >**Chitobox-Note:** The ctb decryption from amd989 had to be modified a bit to work on new `.ctb` files (is it a bug or caused by a Chitobox update?).